 Dentin, which is less dense than the protective coverings, lies beneath the enamel and cementum.
 Dentin tubules are microscopic canals found in the dentin.
 When the enamel or cementum wears away or becomes damaged, the dentin is exposed.
 When your gums recede and expose the dentin, the tubules allow fluid to flow through them and are affected by heat and cold, causing sensitivity and pain in the nerves in the tooth.

-What Are the Causes of Tooth Sensitivity?
+What Are The Causes Of Tooth Sensitivity?

 A variety of factors can cause tooth sensitivity.
 These are some of the most common causes: